< Previous standard ^ Up a level ^ Next standard >

 Personal comments

-Seems to me a defining characteristic of big data is that is so big that typical database management systems struggle or are unable to cope with the complexity and dynamics/volatility.
+It seems to me a defining characteristic is that big data is so big that typical database management systems struggle or are unable to cope with the complexity and dynamics/volatility.
 Beyond the limits of their scalability, conventional architectures experience constraints and failures, no matter how much raw CPU power, network bandwidth and storage capacity is thrown at the problems.
 That implies the need for fundamentally different approaches with novel information risks and almost certainly controls.
 However, it remains to be seen what this standard will actually address in practice: this is cutting-edge stuff.

 Hopefully this standard will refer to others for the low-level and relatively conventional data security and privacy controls that apply to small and medium data, focusing instead on the high-level and novel aspects and processes that are unique to big data e.g.: